Deep composition of tensor-trains using squared inverse Rosenblatt transports: Squared inverse Rosenblatt transport

 \section{Squared inverse Rosenblatt transport}

 We first introduce the SIRT to overcome the negativity issue outlined above.
-Instead of directly decomposing the unnormalised target density $\ptar(\bx)$, we first obtain the (approximate) FTT decomposition $\tilde{g}(\bx)$ of the square root of $\ptar(\bx)$ in the form of
+Instead of directly decomposing the unnormalised target density $\ptar(\bx)$, we first obtain the (approximate) functional TT decomposition $\tilde{g}(\bx)$ of the square root of $\ptar(\bx)$ in the form of

-where $\mathcal{G}_{k}(\bx_k) : \mathcal{X}_k \mapsto \R^{r_{k-1} \times r_k}$ is the $k$-th TT core.
+where $\mG_{k}(\bx_k) : \mathcal{X}_k \mapsto \R^{r_{k-1} \times r_k}$ is the $k$-th TT core.
 This leads to an alternative approximation to the target PDF: